ottozastrow/indexAnyFrontend/standlet/docs/docs/notified bodies/Article 39 - Assessment of the application.md

-experts who are competent to assess the conformity assessment activities and the types of devices which are the subject of the application or, in particular when the assessment procedure is initiated in accordance with Article&nbsp;47(3), to ensure that the specific concern can be appropriately assessed.</p>
+experts who are competent to assess the conformity assessment activities and the types of devices which are the subject of the application or, in particular when the assessment procedure is initiated in accordance with [Article&nbsp;47](../notified bodiesArticle 47 - Challenge to the competence of notified bodies.md)(3), to ensure that the specific concern can be appropriately assessed.</p>
    <p class="norm">4.&nbsp;&nbsp;Within 90 days of its appointment, the
-joint assessment team shall review the documentation submitted with the application in accordance with Article&nbsp;38.
+joint assessment team shall review the documentation submitted with the application in accordance with [[[Article&nbsp;38](../notified bodiesArticle 38 - Application by conformity assessment bodies for designation.md)](../notified bodiesArticle 38 - Application by conformity assessment bodies for designation.md)](../notified bodiesArticle 38 - Application by conformity assessment bodies for designation.md).
 The joint assessment team may provide feedback to, or require clarification from, the authority responsible for notified bodies on the application and on the planned on-site assessment.</p>